raspberrypi/documentation/configuration/config-txt/video.md

 ## Custom mode

-If your monitor requires a mode that is not in one of the tables above, then it may be possible to define a custom [CVT](https://en.wikipedia.org/wiki/Coordinated_Video_Timings) mode for it instead.
-Not all displays support CVT mode.
+If your monitor requires a mode that is not in one of the tables above, then you can define a custom [CVT](https://en.wikipedia.org/wiki/Coordinated_Video_Timings) mode for it instead.
+Note that not all displays support CVT mode.
 The parameters must be entered as follows:

 ```
 hdmi_cvt=<width> <height> <framerate> <aspect> <margins> <interlace> <rb>